THE KUZARI PRINCIPLE - INTRODUCTION

 HOW GOOD IS PERSONAL MEMORY?

 Memory is selective - we do not (consciously) remember everything that happens - not even all of our own experiences.
 But some experiences are so outstanding that we certainly expect to remember them.
-Let’s consider some examples of both types - events and experiences which we do not expect to remember, and those we do.
+Let’s consider some examples of both types - experiences which we do not expect to remember, and those we do.

 I think so.
 I could say to myself: “This event you are describing is not so important.
 I could easily have forgotten it.
 So, since you are usually truthful and accurate, I guess it did happen and I just forgot.”